mi-geo/mi-geo.github.io/_pages/life.md

     - label: "More..."
       url: "https://elsalvadorinfo.net/el-rosario-church-san-salvador/"
   caption: "Iglesia el Rosario, Photo credit: [**Teng Zhang**](https://stormocean.github.io)"
-excerpt: "And now these three remain: faith, hope and love.l But the greatest of these is love.
+excerpt: "And now these three remain: faith, hope and love.
+But the greatest of these is love.
 (1 Corinthians 13:13)"
 intro:
   - excerpt: 'Enjoy life since it is short!'
 feature_row: